sr-murthy/oedtools/README.md

 The main user-level features currently include

-* **file validation** - command-line validation (headers + data) of OED account (`acc`), location (`loc`), reinsurance info. (`reinsinfo`) and reinsurance scope (`reinsscope`) input CSV files
+* **validating files** - command-line validation (headers + data) of OED account (`acc`), location (`loc`), reinsurance info. (`reinsinfo`) and reinsurance scope (`reinsscope`) input CSV files
-* **schema queries** - command-line querying of columns in the various schemas based on properties such as headers (column names) or header substrings, column descriptions containing keywords, Python, SQL or Numpy data types, default values, and required and/or nonnull properties
+* **querying schemas** - command-line querying of columns in the various schemas based on properties such as headers (column names) or header substrings, column descriptions containing keywords, Python, SQL or Numpy data types, default values, and required and/or nonnull properties
 * **sampling columns** - command-line sampling of column data, consistent with the column range or data type range or a specific column validation function

-(The query toolkit will be augmented in future releases with the ability to make command line queries of the values profile, which currently can only be examined directly as a dict.)
+(The query toolkit will be augmented in future releases with the ability to query the values profile, which currently can only be examined directly as a dict.)

-Validation and sampling are based on two types of interrelated but independent data structures built in to the package.
+Validation, querying and sampling are all based on two types of interrelated but independent data structures built in to the package.

 * **file schemas** - separate JSON files for the <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/acc_schema.json" target="_blank"> acc.</a>, <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/loc_schema.json" target="_blank">loc.</a>, <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/reinsinfo_schema.json" target="_blank">reins. info.</a> and <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/reinsscope_schema.json" target="_blank">reins. scope</a> files defining the properties of each column in each file
 * a **values profile** - a <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/values.json" target="_blank">JSON profile</a> of the data that the files can store, but independent of considerations of the column structure, including categories and subcategories of values, column headers and specific column ranges associated with the subcategories (if they exist), and column data validation and sampling methods (where available).